Image

 Examples of Lennon's Major Songs:

 Ultimately, John Lennon wrote more songs overall, but the partnership was dynamic, with both contributing heavily, even when one was the main composer.
+They were like salt and pepper.

-The Beatles in 1970 marked their official breakup, but also the release of their final studio album, Let it Be, in May of the same year alongside its accompanying film.
+In 1970, The Beatles marked their official breakup, but also the release of their final studio album, Let it Be, in May of the same year alongside its accompanying film.
 The year saw intense media focus on the split, fueled by Paul McCartney's public announcement in April, while members focused on solo careers, releasing albums like Ringo's Beaucoups of Blues and John's Plastic Ono Band (released late '69 but popular in '70), but the band's final group recording session was January 8, 1970, and they didn't tour.
-This video shows the final recording sessions of the Beatles in 1970:
+This video shows the final recording sessions of The Beatles in 1970:

 Media coverage of the Beatles' breakup centered on Paul McCartney's April 10, 1970 solo album press release, which was interpreted globally as the definitive end, featuring headlines like "Paul Quits The Beatles."
 The coverage highlighted deep-seated tensions—financial disputes, creative differences, John Lennon's desire for "divorce" after Abbey Road, and the messy business of Apple Corps—while a final, official press release by Derek Taylor famously omitted details, leaving the world to speculate, even as the band had been drifting apart for years.
+But man, did they leave a legacy.

 Key Media Moments & Narratives: